EBZebra/docs/edge/source/guide/configreference.md

 	<ShowLicenseConfirmation value="1"/>

 ### EnableZoom
+**Applies to Android only**.
 Sets whether the WebView should use its built-in zoom mechanisms.
-Only supported on Android.
+Enabled by default.

 **Possible Values**